queenslaynaila/Save-up-backend/indexs.md

 - **Request Body**: Fields to be updated.
 - **Response**:
   - Status Code: `200 OK`
   - Body: The updated saving object.
-INCLUDEITING EITHER OF THE FOLLOWING   description:STRINF, target_amount:NUMBER, priority:STRING, target_date:STRING
+INCLUDEITING EITHER OF THE FOLLOWING   description:STRINF, target_amount:NUMBER, priority:STRING, target_at:STRING
 - **Error Responses**:
   - Status Code: `400 Bad Request`
     - Description: Returned when the request body or saving ID is invalid.